humawork/wardrobe/README.md

 * be faster than Virtus
 * have no dependencies (plugins may)
 * not pollute the instance level with any methods other than ones prefixed with `_`
-* should be immutable in the config layer allowing subclasses or singleton classes to modify the setup
+* should be immutable in the config layer allowing subclasses or singleton classes to modify the config
-* include a plugin system
+* be easy to extend with plugins
 * simplify coercions through refinements

 ## Ruby 2.4

-When working on the first proof of concept for Wardrobe I wanted to use refinements for coercion.
+When working on the first "Proof of Concept" for Wardrobe I wanted to use refinements for coercion.
 This was right before Ruby 2.4 was released that added support for using Kernel#send to call a method defined in a refined class.
 This was needed to get my first POC working and is why Wardrobe requires ruby 2.4 or above.